India has become hot property for many big technology companies and hyperscalers as its potential for growth appears to be unrelenting.

 “With half of the total population in India under the age of 25, the new generation of digitally savvy individuals is creating a huge data footprint in the region,” says Colt DCS CEO Detlef Spang.

 “As data consumption continues to rise at an exponential rate, more businesses and consumers are demanding a reliable data and network infrastructure to deliver fast connectivity and on-demand services.
-Colt DCS will play a key role in providing the data centre infrastructure to enable this through its investment in Mumbai.”
+Colt DCS will play a key role in providing the data center infrastructure to enable this through its investment in Mumbai.

 “We are tremendously excited to be part of the digital transformation journey in India,” says Colt DCS CEO Detlef Spang.

-“The country is a hot spot of digital innovation, and there is a hugely unique opportunity for us to be the very first western data centre provider to enable the delivery of [cloud computing and services] across India, this is huge milestone for the organisation and a very exciting point in time for the expansion of our business.”
+“The country is a hot spot of digital innovation, and there is a hugely unique opportunity for us to be the very first western data center provider to enable the delivery of [cloud computing and services] across India, this is huge milestone for the organisation and a very exciting point in time for the expansion of our business.

-Colt DCS says it will be the first mainstream western data centre operator to enter the Indian market, which is predominately served by smaller and more local data centre providers.
+Colt DCS says it will be the first mainstream western data center operator to enter the Indian market, which is predominately served by smaller and more local data center providers.

-Construction is due to begin in 2019 with the data centre hoped to be operational in the second half of 2020.
+Construction is due to begin in 2019 with the data center hoped to be operational in the second half of 2020.